 Why do I have to tell my doctor if I’m Asian before I can use Promacta?

-If you’re of Asian ancestry (such as Chinese, Japanese, Taiwanese, or Korean), you’ll likely need a dose of Promacta that’s lower than the typical dose.
-Studies have shown that people of Asian descent are more sensitive to the drug, so it stays at higher levels in their system.
+If you’re of East Asian or Southeast Asian descent, you’ll likely need a dose of Promacta that is lower than the typical dose.
+Clinical trials have shown that people of this ancestry are more sensitive to the drug, so it stays at higher levels in their system.
 This could result in a greater risk of side effects.
 (For more about side effects, see the “Promacta side effects” section above.)

 Before you take Promacta, be sure to tell your doctor your heritage so they can safely adjust your dose, if needed.

-How will my doctor monitor my condition to see if Promacta is working?
+How will my doctor monitor my condition to see whether Promacta is working?

-If you’re wondering about any tests while taking Promacta, ask your doctor.
+If you’re wondering about any tests you need while taking Promacta, ask your doctor.

 Should I avoid foods and drinks that are high in calcium while I’m taking Promacta?